amperka/Octoliner/API.md

 Change load resistance value for IR sensors.
 An increase in load resistance leads to decrease IR sensor sensitivity.
 Adjusts the sensitivity of IR photocells.
 The `sense` argument should be in the range [0; 255], however, the effective values start from ~190.
 That is, use `190` for the minimal sensitivity, and `255` for the maximum.
 As a rule of thumb: use lower sensitivity if Octoliner is close to the surface and higher sensitivity if it is many millimeters above the surface.

-For Amperka Dragster (6mm Octoliner to track distance) you can use values [230; 250].
-If Octoliner closer to track you will be forced reduce value.

 ### `uint16_t analogRead(uint8_t channel)`